websiteinspiration/bugsplat.rb/entries/2013-12-02-simulating-a-market-in-ruby.md

 A market exists to enable people to trade something, whether that be shares of stock or pork futures contracts or cryptocurrency tokens.
 In modern markets the fundamental core is called the **order book**.
 This is an open listing of offers to buy and sell a given commodity at some price.
 For example:

-* Pete has 10 shares of TLSA and is willing to sell them at $10 per share
+* Pete has 10 shares of TSLA and is willing to sell them at $10 per share
 * Andrew would like to buy 10 shares of TSLA and is willing to pay $9.99 per share

 The order book looks like this: